Conventional vs. Other Loans

 - United States Department of Agriculture (USDA) Mortgage Program for mortgages in rural areas

 While two out of three non-conventional loan types are restricted to certain groups of people (veterans, farmers), anyone can apply for an FHA loan.
-Many first-time buyers like to stack up an FHA loan to a conventional loan because it has more relaxed restrictions, allowing many first-time buyers to get into their first home.
+Many first-time buyers like to stack up an FHA loan to a conventional loan because it has more relaxed restrictions, allowing many first-time buyers to get into their first home, or buy their first house fix and flip.
 With an FHA loan a potential buyer can:

 - Get into a home with as little as 3.5% down